iistarion/unity-steering/README.md

 2. Open the Project
    - Open Unity Hub and click on "Add" to add the cloned project.
    - Select the folder where you cloned the repo.
-3. Open the "START_HERE" scene
-   - In the Project window, navigate to `Assets/Scenes/`.
-   - Double-click on `START_HERE.unity` to open the scene.
-   - Press "Play" in Unity to start the project.
-4. In order to edit a specific behaviour, you can open the corresponding *scene:
-   - In the Project window, navigate to `Assets/Scenes/`.
-   - Pick any behaviour scene you want to edit (e.g., `Seek.unity`, `Arrive.unity`, etc.) and drag and drop it into the Hierarchy window.
-This way we'll have both scenes open.

-***Note:** The behaviour scenes are pretty plain and don't include a camera, so its better to open 2 scenes: the "START_HERE" one and the scene for the behaviour we want to edit.
-If we dont do that, the behaviour scenes will be missing camera and other components, which will make it difficult to see the behaviour in action.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>